How to avoid the most common golfing injuries

 Golf is a full-body sport.
 What looks like a very simple action of swinging a golf club and hitting a ball, involves a complex network of body parts all moving together.
 If the mechanics of your swing aren’t exactly correct, there’s a risk of injuring multiple body parts, making it all the more difficult to trace the root cause and work out a recovery plan.
 Incorrect grip can cause problems with tendons in the hands, fingers, wrists and elbows.
 Golfers can experience neck and back pain, not just from the rotational stress of the swing, but also from hunching over on the putting green.
 The golfing swing puts particular pressure on the knee, hip and shoulder joints.
 The knees play a crucial role in keeping the hips aligned at the beginning of a swing and the ligaments in the knee are very susceptible to injury if the muscles around them are weak.
 The hips and shoulders are very similar joints; rotator cuff tears are common in golfers, and the tendons in the hips can sustain very similar injuries.
 The feet and ankles are not immune from injury either; this is where the power of the swing is initially produced and each foot moves very differently during the duration of the swing, increasing the risk of sprains and damage to tendons and bones.

 All of these golfing injuries can be avoided by warming up properly, strengthening all of the body parts involved, doing stretches that are specifically designed for golfing, using properly fitted equipment (including shoes), making sure you don’t over-practice, and importantly, improving the mechanics of your swing.
-Try these exercises for improved back mobility, or this great stretching exercise for your quads and hip flexors.
+Try these exercises for improved back mobility, this thoracic spine mobility drill, or this great stretching exercise for your quads and hip flexors.
 Theraband exercises are great for strengthening the hips, as demonstrated in this video, and to help prevent injuries to your shoulders and rotator cuff, make sure you do these strengthening exercises regularly.